Mevlidi Sherif Symphony English

 “Divine is beautiful and loves what is beautiful.”

 “Our heartfelt prayer is that this music serves to awaken people of all religious traditions to the sacred musical treasures of Islam and that it contributes to interfaith harmony.”
 CarolAnn Barrows & Taylor Kroff

 The Mevlidi Sherif, the finest expression of reverence for Muhammad (pbuh), forms an essential part in the religious instruction of most Turkish minds.
-We hope that this new symphony will foster an interest, even for many who have little direct contact with the world of Islam.
+We hope that this new symphony will foster an interest and understanding of the Muslim soul, even for many who have little direct contact with the world of Islam.
 Considering how Christians feel about their Christmas carols provides some understanding of what the Mevlidi Sherif (or mawlud) means to Muslims.

 Over the centuries this epic poem has been recited and sung in Mosques and in homes; on countless occasions of rejoicing and sorrow, such as births, weddings, house blessings, graduations, and especially to celebrate the Night of Power and the Birthday (mawlid) of Muhammad (pbuh).
 Some consider it to be the most frequently recited poem in the world.